 Stage 1 - Informal Complaint

-4.4 It should be noted that this stage will normally be an informal oral process (or via email if face to face contact is not possible), but where proportionate to do so any agreed action should be confirmed (normally by email).
+It should be noted that this stage will normally be an informal process via conversation or email, but where proportionate to do so any agreed action should be confirmed.

 Stage 2 - Formal Complaint